We publish a range of reports, submissions, corporate documents and media releases.

 Listening to children and young people’s views regularly and meaningfully is the best way to respond to their needs, wants and aspirations.
 We have heard that efforts to support children and young people need to focus on more than just what services are needed.
 Support systems need to accept children and young people for who they are, respect their critical relationships and support the people they care about to also be well.

 Children and young people have told us that they want the basics, plus a little bit more.
 We think they all deserve a lot more.

-Download the full report or the 'At a Glance' overview below.
+Get your copy of the full report or the 'At a Glance' overview in the download section below.

 - What makes a good life report (pdf 6.9 MB)

 - At A Glance (Spread) (pdf 1.3 MB)